GDG-Nantes/devfest2019/content/blog/announce-2019.md

 brief: Soyez prêt pour cette nouvelle édition !
 image: /images/blog/announce-2019.jpg
 date: 2019-04-16
-draft: false
+draft: true
 ---

-Le GDG Nantes est fier de vous annoncer la 8ème édition du DevFest Nantes.
-L'événement aura lieu les 21 et 22 Octobre 2019 à la Cité des Congrès de Nantes.
+GDG Nantes is proud to announce the 8th edition of DevFest Nantes.
+The event will take place on 21 and 22 October 2019 at the Cité des Congrès in Nantes.

-<center>**Le Call For Paper et la billetterie ouvriront le 1er mai !!!**</center>
+<center>**The Call For Paper and the ticket office will open on May 1st !!!**</center>

-## Retour en image sur l’édition 2018
+## Back in image on the 2018 edition
-En 2018, il y a eu plus de 1800 participants par jour et 81 speakers de renommés locale, nationale et même internationale venant d'entreprises comme Google, Microsoft, Gitlab, Jetbrains.
+In 2018, there were more than 1,800 participants a day and 81 well-known local, national and even international speakers coming from companies like Google, Microsoft, Gitlab, Jetbrains.

-Pour plus d'info, regardez notre vidéo des moments clés du DevFest Nantes 2018
+For more info, watch our video of the key moments of the DevFest Nantes 2018

 <center>[![DevFest Nantes 2018](https://img.youtube.com/vi/BMI5lxkoanc/0.jpg)](https://www.youtube.com/watch?v=BMI5lxkoanc)</center>

-## Et pour cette nouvelle édition ...
+## And for this new edition ...
-Nous investissons cette année encore toute la Cité des Congrès (excepté le grand auditorium) avec :
+We are investing again this year all the Cité des Congrès (except the large auditorium) with:

-* Toujours 4 conférences en parallèle et une zone de rediffusion
+* Always 4 conferences in parallel and a replay area
-* Toujours 3 types de formats : des conférences, des quickies (conférence courte de 20min) et des codelabs
+* Always 3 types of formats: conferences, quickies (20min short conference) and codelabs
-* Toujours plus de 1800 participants par jour
+* Always more than 1800 participants per day
-* Le thème Rock 🎸🎶🤘, notre tagline : Code as you are !
+* The Rock 🎸🎶   theme, our tagline: Code as you are!
-* Pleins d’autres surprises et nouveautés qui vous seront présentées dans nos communications futures !
+* Full of other surprises and novelties that will be presented to you in our future communications!

-Vous trouverez toutes les informations concernant l'événement sur le [site web](https://devfest.gdgnantes.com/), [Facebook](https://www.facebook.com/gdgnantes), [Twitter](https://twitter.com/gdgnantes) ou [Linkedin](https://www.linkedin.com/in/gdg-nantes).
-Ne manquez rien !
+You will find all the information about the event on the [website](https://devfest.gdgnantes.com/), [Facebook](https://www.facebook.com/gdgnantes), [Twitter](https://twitter.com/gdgnantes) or [Linkedin](https://www.linkedin.com/in/gdg-nantes).
+Do not miss anything!